siri404-gh/no-hola/index.md

-# How to watch IPL in Germany
+# How to watch IPL in Germany (or other countries)

 The best and seamless way to watch IPL in Germany is to use YuppTV.
 I think the monthly subscription costs about 20€.